 Switzerland can be an expensive place to ski.
 Yet, while certain resorts such as St Moritz and Gstaad appear exclusively populated by “Made in Chelsea” Hugos and Prada-clad Natalias, writing off the land of Toblerone as a playground solely for the rich would be a shame.

 The Swiss Alps are the most beautiful in Europe, less crowded than the French and with more reliable snow than Italy or Austria (let alone slush-fest Slovenia).
 It’s also the easiest of all the Alpine countries to get around thanks to a fabulously efficient rail system, now conveniently linked to Eurostar’s ski train.
-Swiss tourism bosses have also finally realized that there’s a recession going on and have cooked up a range of winter deals from discounted ski passes to two-for-one packages.
+Swiss tourism bosses have also finally realized that not everyone has a wallet stuffed with francs have cooked up a range of winter deals from discounted ski passes to two-for-one packages.

 So with dozens of resorts, running from A (Andermatt) to Z (Zermatt), where to begin?
 Here’s three that might be your cup of glüwein.